 For example, if you’re switching companies, and your new employer has offered a considerable raise but has smaller employer contributions, you may find your raise is chewed up in healthcare expenses.
 This highlights the role healthcare has in your overall package.

 A note for freelancers

 Determining your freelance rate can be a delicate dance.
-Since your tax liability is much higher than full time employees, your rate needs to take this into consideration.
+Because your tax liability will be much higher than full-time employees, your rate needs to take this into consideration.
 Additionally, as a freelancer you are responsible for your own healthcare.
-Make sure you take this into consideration, as you will not benefit from the pre-tax employer contribution structure.
+Make sure you take this into consideration as you will not benefit from the pre-tax employer contribution structure.